Welcome to the library scoop, your destination for all the latest Library Information!

 New ....More new ebooks available now with the 3M Cloud!
 You will be amazed at the huge variety of books, from children and teen up to adult books, both fiction and non-fiction.
 Link to our eBook page.

-Download eMagazines with Zinio NOW over 190 magazine titles, with some recent issues also available.
-Download current issues of popular magazines to your computer, smartphone, iPad, or tablet with Zinio.
+Download eMagazines with Zinio NOW over 190 magazine titles!
+Download current & past issues of popular magazines to your computer, smartphone, iPad, or tablet with Zinio.
 Over 190 titles available- here are just a few: American Craft, American Patchwork & Quilting, Astronomy, Atlantic, Bloomberg Businessweek, Cabin Life, Car & Driver, Cloth Paper Scissors, Cosmopolitan, Country Gardens, Country Living, Discover, Dwell, The Economist, Elle, Esquire, EveryDay with Rachel Ray, Family Circle, Family Handyman, Food Network Magazine, Forbes, Foreign Policy, Good Housekeeping, Harper's Bazaar, HGTV Magazine, Home Theater, House Beautiful, iPhone & iPad Life, Interweave Knits, Kiplingers, Knitter's Magazine, Macworld, Midwest Living, Mother Earth News, Mother Jones, Motor Trend, National Geographic Interactive, New Yorker, Newsweek, Organic Gardening, PCWorld, PC Magazine, Popular Mechanics, Popular Science, Prevention, Quilts and More, Road & Track, Redbook, Rolling Stone, Runner's World, Smithsonian, US, Utne Reader, Vanity Fair, Vegetarian Times, Weight Watchers, Whole Living and Woman's Day.
 Link to eMagazines with Zinio

 Check this out!
 Your Minnesota Public Libraries.
 So Much More Than You Expect.